 You should note, if you’re aiming for socially responsible investing, you should not choose Blooom at this time.

-Remember, you can use the code CINVESTOR to get a one month free trial.
+Remember, you can use the code REEETIRE to get blooom for a special rate of $99 per year with code.
 Start using Blooom here.

 What do you think of Bloom and would you start using it?
 Why or why not?

 College Investor readers can use the code CINVESTOR to start a month long free trial.